Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

 To incorporate these errors into the geometric computation of PARC, we express them as the \textit{maximum final error set} $\Eset_{\tf} \subset \R^{\nlow}$ and the \textit{maximum interval error set} $\itv{\Eset}_{\ts} \subset \R^{\nlow}$:

 It is straightforward to express these intervals as H-polytopes \cite{herceg2013multi}.
-The Cartesian product with empty sets is necessary to augment the states for Minkowski sum and Pontryagin difference operations with the obstacles and the goal.
+The Cartesian product with singletons of zeros is necessary to augment the states for Minkowski sum and Pontryagin difference operations with the obstacles and the goal.

+We note that collection of the tracking error only requires forward simulation or rollouts of the system and knowledge of the input and output states, so our approach could still apply if the tracking model is a ``\textit{black box}'' by adapting methods such as \cite{selim2022safe, alanwar2023data}.
+In this paper, we consider ``\textit{white-box}'' dynamics in our experiments to treat them as a control condition to compare against the literature.
+While the forward simulation and collision checking of trajectories may sometimes be computationally expensive, we consider the tradeoff acceptable as the tracking error of PARC is expected to be collected offline.
 An example of computed tracking error for a near-hover quadrotor dynamical model is shown in Fig.~\ref{fig:nh_tracking_error}.